Canpu999/DUGMA/README.md

 # Robust-Rigid-Point-Registration

-After our paper "Robust Rigid Point Registration based on Convolution of Adaptive Gaussian Mixture Models" is accepted, we will release its code here only for the research purpose.
+After our paper "DUGMA: Dynamic Uncertainty-Based Gaussian Mixture Alignment" is accepted, we will release its code here only for the research purpose.

+We have submitted our paper with our code to ECCV 2018.

 Thanks a lot.
 Can Pu